ProjetsPL/treehouse-theme/collections/_posts/us/why-you-should-plant-a-dogwood-tree-in-your-garden.md

 {% endfig %}

 Cornelian cherry is long-known to natural medicine.
 It can be used both for healing and in kitchen, therefore it's a plant that is often cultivated in many parts of the world.

+{% faqItem %}
+{% faqQuestion %}
+When to plant dogwood trees?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Dogwood tree seedlings can be planted during the whole season, although the best time to do it is spring or fall.
+Make sure to plant the seedling in the right type of soil – calcareuos or slightly acidic.
+Dogwood trees need a lot of space to grow, as they reach up to 5-8 meters.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+When do dogwood trees bloom?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Depending on the weather conditions, a dogwood tree blooms from February to April in moderate climates.
+One bud develops 15-20 little flowers.
+They are frost resistant.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+How to trim dogwood tree?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Although dogwood trees rarely require pruning, if needed, do it in late autumn or in winter.
+Use a pruning saw or shears and cut right at the base of the branch.
+Do not cut in the collar area, as it may lead to an infection.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+How big does a dogwood tree get?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Depending on the particular species, dogwood trees can reach up to 8 meters of height.
+The seedlings grow slow during the first 2 years.
+The changes become significant in the third year.
+{% endfaqAnswer %}
+{% endfaqItem %}